What's wrong with this house? Wake homeowner fined thousands by HOA

 She had more than a dozen signatures of approval from her neighbors, but her request for plum shutters was still denied.

 "People are entitled to their opinions, but I haven't seen any facts.
-They've accused me of devaluing homes, they've accused me of destroying the aesthetic of the neighborhood and I think one good look at this house would rapidly convince people that that is indeed not the case, it is purely opinion," Blue added.
+They've accused me of devaluing homes, they've accused me of destroying the aesthetic of the neighborhood and I think one good look at this house would rapidly convince people that that is indeed not the case, it is purely opinion," Debra said.

 If Debra didn't change the color of her shutters, she would face steep fines.